TheReverend403/Phaste/README.md

 ### Anyway, how to install...

 * Install [Phalcon](https://phalconphp.com/en/).
-* Set up your webserver pretty much how you'd set any other Phalcon app up (root set to public/, correct rewrite rules etc...).
+* Set up your webserver pretty much how you'd set any other Phalcon app up.
+See https://docs.phalconphp.com/en/latest/reference/nginx.html and https://docs.phalconphp.com/en/latest/reference/apache.html.
 * Create a database and user to access said database.
 * Run `mysql -u <user> -p < schemas/paste.sql`, where `<user>` is the user you just created to initialise the database.
 * Copy config.ini.dist to config.ini and edit it as you see fit.